-The Company's chief operating decision makers are the Chief Executive Officer and President.
-The chief operating decision makers manage operations, allocate resources, and evaluate financial performance on a company-wide basis.
-The Company operates in one reporting segment within the United States, Europe and UK, providing insurance products to customers through various sales channels.
+The Company's chief operating decision maker is the Chief Executive Officer.
+The chief operating decision maker manages the operations, allocate resources, and evaluate financial performance on a company-wide basis.
+The Company operates in one reporting segment within the United States, Europe, including the United Kingdom, providing insurance products to customers through various sales channels.
+See Note 24 for additional information.